DanielOfRivia/Artificial_intelligence/Task3/README.txt

-In this assignment you will be creating a CSP solver for the domain of Battleship Solitaire puzzles.
-This will require you to encode these puzzles as a constraint satisfaction problem (CSP), implement the CSP solver, and use that to solve the puzzles we provide.
+In this assignment I created a CSP solver for the domain of Battleship Solitaire puzzles.
+I encoded these puzzles as a constraint satisfaction problem (CSP), implemented the CSP solver, and used that to solve the puzzles.

 There are 8 possible characters for this section of the input file: